Verein der Berliner Künstlerinnen

-The Verein der Berliner Künstlerinnen (English: Association of Berlin Artists) is the oldest existing association of women artists in Germany.
+The Verein der Berliner Künstlerinnen (English: Association of Berlin Women Artists) is the oldest existing association of women artists in Germany.
 It maintains the archive Verein der Berliner Künstlerinnen 1867 e.
-V., publishes club announcements and catalogues, and every two years awards the “Marianne Werefkin Prize” to contemporary female artists.
+V., publishes club announcements and catalogues, and every two years awards the Marianne Werefkin Prize to contemporary female artists.
 It thus cultivates cultural memory and promotes the current developments of contemporary artists.
 The 2007 award winner was the sculptor Paloma Varga Weisz.

 The archive of the association is used, among other things, as a source of dissertations, master's theses and diploma theses on individual artists and the position of artists in training and society.
 Data from the archive was used for works on Charlotte Berend-Corinth, Käthe Kollwitz, Jeanne Mammen, Paula Modersohn-Becker, Marg Moll, Elisabet Ney, Harriet von Rathlef-Keilmann, and Gertraud Rostosky.
 Since November 1, 2012, the club archive has been contracted to the Archive of the Academy of Arts (department of fine arts).

 The association's cooperation partner is the Berlinische Galerie Landesmuseum for modern art, photography, and architecture.
 With their help, extensive documentation about the members and sponsors of the association could be created in 1992 for the 125th anniversary of the association, which was published as an encyclopedia of women artists.